AdobeDocs/audience-manager.en/help/using/faq/faq-data-collection.md

 **What are the supported authentication method for the ftp-in-gtw and ftp-out-gtw?**

-For the new SFTP servers( ftp-in-gtw and ftp-out-gtw ) servers we support OpenSSH Key-Based Authentication.
+For the new SFTP servers (ftp-in-gtw and ftp-out-gtw), we support OpenSSH Key-Based Authentication.
 We can generate the SSH key or you can provide the public key.

 <br>&nbsp;